unclekally/my_example/README.md

 # Explanatory Repository
-Ths is just some text, for clarity!
+The extra mile, for clarity!

+Some change for extrA clarity.